OpenNebula/website/content/product/cloud_cluster_provisioning/edge_and_cloud_providers/aws_provider.md

 ## How to Customize an Existing Provider

-The provider information is stored in the OpenNebula database and can be updated just like any other resource.
+The Provider information is stored in the OpenNebula database and can be updated just like any other resource.
 In this case, you need to use the command `oneprovider update`.
 It will open an editor so you can edit all the information there.